Darkwinde/DU-HUD/README.md

 # About
-Dual Universe minimalized HUD for Atmospheric and Space navigation
+Dual Universe minimalistic HUD for Atmospheric and Space navigation

 # Credits